yonatanrosen90/VF-NLM/README.md

 Based on the non local means (NLM) algorithm.
 VF-NLM is a modified version that accounts for spatially varying noise.

+For choosing parameters: code for calculating and optimizing Stein's Unbiased Risk Estimate (SURE) of the MSE

 ## Papers
-Non local means algrithm (Buades et al): https://hal.science/hal-00271141/document
+Non local means algrithm (Buades et al): https://hal.science/hal-00271141/document Stein's Unbiased Risk Estimate (Stein)